CheckoutDonate

 Component Props#

-| Required.
-Configuration for this specific donation instance. |
+Configuration object for this specific donation instance.
+See the CheckoutDonateSettings section below for details.

-| Optional.
-Callback function executed if an error occurs. |
+Callback function executed if an error occurs during the payment process.

 CheckoutDonateSettings#

-| Required.
-The title displayed at the top of the donation dialog. |
+The title displayed at the top of the donation dialog.

-| Required.
-A URL related to the donation, used for reference. |
+A URL related to the donation target, used for record-keeping and context.

-| Required.
-An array of objects defining who receives the funds.
-Each object needs an |
+An array of objects defining the fund recipients.
+Each object must include an address (recipient's DID) and a share (percentage).

 Usage Examples#